shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ### Advantages of make

-1. You only have to type the compilation command(s) once (that is, put them in the makefile)
+1. You only have to type the compilation command(s) once.
+After you have put them in the makefile, you only have to type `make` to run all the compilation commands.
-2. Make will only compile the files that have changed since the last time you compiled (this is really important in large projects where complete compilation may take several hours).<br>
+2. Make will only compile the files that have changed since the last time you compiled (this is really important in large projects where complete compilation may take several hours).
+3. Make automatically determines the proper order for updating files, which is useful when a non-source file depends on another non-source file.<br>

 These are surprisingly big advantages.